 Sound complicated?
 It isn’t as complicated as it sounds and what it essentially means is that it is food for our gut microbiome.
 Just like us, mere humans need feeding, so do our gut microbes and soluble fibres from some foods that arrive in the large intestine undigested act as food for the microbiome.

 The good news is that these soluble fibres are found in leeks, garlic and onions – all ingredients that feature in this recipe!
-The even better news is that the resistant starch found in potatoes is another good source of fuel for gut microbes, so it’s an all-round gut-loving winner.
+The even better news is that the resistant starch found in potatoes is another good source of fuel for gut microbes, so it’s an all-around gut-loving winner.
 If you would like to learn more about prebiotic foods, have a read of my article here.

 Leek & Potato Soup - Key Nutrients